michael-oneill/serverDeclaration/storagepolicy.md

 ## JavaScript API
 ### Determine current duration limits.
-Script can execute the following JavaScript function to determine the durations associated with each storage category for the script origin.
+Script can execute the following JavaScript function to determine the storage durations associated with the script origin.

 ```
 var storagePolicyObject = navigator.storagePolicy.Get()